 But if an outside company is at your workplace, and they mop the floor without warning anyone that the floor is wet?
 This can lead to a good case.

-Proving fault in a slip and fall lawsuit is difficult for some folks.
+Proving fault in slip and fall lawsuit is difficult for some folks.
 This is true for those that played a role in creating the conditions that lead to the accident.

 Some examples of problems that weren’t created by you are: